langdon/summit-2015-lab-15812/labs/chapter2.md

 Now that the container is running we will explore the running container to see what's going on inside.
 First off the processes were started and any output that goes to stdout will come to the console of the container.
-You can run `docker logs` to see the output:
+You can run `docker logs` to see the output.
+To follow or "tail" the logs use the `-f` option.

 ```
 docker logs bigapp